top of page

 Focus on Skills and Competencies

-Evaluate candidates based on specific leadership competencies and skills required for the role rather than subjective factors like personality or cultural fit.
+Focusing on personality or cultural fit can be a misleading game.
+Instead, evaluate candidates based on specific leadership competencies and skills required for the role rather than subjective factors like personality or cultural fit.

 Women are 11 times more likely than men to report being described as “abrasive” in performance reviews (Textio).